singhabhinav85888/mean-median-sumif/README.md

 # mean-median-sumif
-This file Contains excise given by Kashish on 6th April.
+This file Contains excise given by Mahendra Tamta on 13 April 2024.